ujju20/csoc-2021-task4-express/README.md

 * You can add an integer field with a submit button in the Book Detail template or the Book List template itself.

 #### Stage 4 (60 Points)
-In the authentication app, fill in the views for login, logout and user registration.
-You will also need to create basic frontend templates for these views.
-Refer to the existing templates if you have any issue.
+In the `controllers/store.js`, fill in the controllers for login, logout and user registration.
+You will also need to create basic frontend view for these in `views/`.
+Refer to the existing ejs templates if you have any issue.

 ## Deadline
 You'll have a week to complete this task.
 Hence, the deadline of this task is 22nd July, 2021.